-Each vial contains approximately 15-40 EU of lyophilized endotoxin.
+Each vial contains approximately 15-40 EU lyophilized endotoxin.
 Reconstitute by adding 1.0 ml of LAL Reagent Water warmed to room temperature.
-The actual concentration of the vial will be determined by the value stated on the Certificate of Analysis (CoA).
+The actual concentration of the vial will be determined by the value stated on the enclosed Certificate of Analysis.
 For example, if the value of the vial is 24 EU, when reconstituted with 1.0 ml water it will yield a concentration of 24 EU/ml.
-Shake vigorously for at least 15 minutes at high speed on a vortex mixer.
-The COA is available at www.lonza.com/coa.
+Shake vigorously for at least 15 minutes, preferably with a vortex mixer.

-Lyophilized endotoxin is to be stored at $2-8^{\circ}$ C. Reconstituted stock endotoxin is stable for four weeks at $2-8^{\circ}$ C. Prior to subsequent use, the solution must be warmed to room temperature and vigorously vortexed for 15 minutes.
+Lyophilized endotoxin is to be stored at 2-8°C. Reconstituted stock endotoxin is stable for four weeks at 2-8°C. Prior to use, the solution must be warmed to room temperature and vigorously mixed for 15 minutes.
 This is important because the endotoxin tends to attach to glass.

 This endotoxin is provided for the user's convenience.
 Other endotoxin preparations may be used to prepare the standards; however, their performance in the chromogenic assay relative to the Reference Standard Endotoxin (RSE) must be determined.

-Warning: Contains human source material
+WARNING: Contains human source material